 Imagine having a cold and not being able to blow your nose.
 That’s how your baby feels.
 Until toddlers are around two years old they can’t clear their noses properly.
 So, they need your help!

 A gentle saltwater mist which can be sprayed up baby’s nose is a must.
 It cleanses excessive mucous in the nasal passages and it will also encourage your baby to sneeze and expel more mucous.
 We’ve been using Hydrasense Ultra Gentle Mist for babies.

 Babies can become Vitamin D deficient as we try to protect them from the sun.
 In places like Canada with long dark winters supplementation becomes even more important.
-The standard recommendation for a breastfeed infant is 400IU daily.
-It’s important to check with your doctor as this dose can vary based on individual factors including geography and age of baby.
+The standard recommendation for a breastfeeding infant is 400IU daily.
+It’s important to check with your doctor as this dose can vary based on individual factors including geography and age of your baby.

 Probiotics are incredible and can help with conditions ranging from eczema to allergies to diarrhea.
 Over 80% of our immune systems are found in our digestive systems.
 This is why it’s vital to maintain a healthy gut in order to have a robust immune system.
 Giving probiotics to your baby will help ensure he has a healthy gut.